TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-opportunity-error-when-trying-to-view-or-update-my-co-sell-deal-in-partner-center.md

 1. Clear your browser cache & cookies and refresh the page.

-**Note** Please include your MPN ID, the co-sell opportunity ID, a screenshot of the error & the [HTTP archive file](https://docs.microsoft.com/azure/azure-portal/capture-browser-trace) when filing a support ticket.
+**Note**: Please include your MPN ID, the co-sell opportunity ID, a screenshot of the error & the [HTTP archive file](https://docs.microsoft.com/azure/azure-portal/capture-browser-trace) when filing a support ticket.

 ## **Recommended Documents**